Asthma Treatment and Monitoring

 LABAs Method of Action

 Long-acting beta-agonists (LABAs) have a rapid onset like SABAs, but also have a longer half-life.
-LABAs are used often as asthma maintenance medications to relax bronchial smooth muscle from the trachea to the bronchioles through action on the β2-receptors.
-While SABAs are effective bronchodilators in the short term for asthma symptoms, LABAs are effective bronchodilators in the long term for asthma symptoms.
+LABAs are often used as asthma maintenance medications to relax bronchial smooth muscle from the trachea to the bronchioles through action on the β2-receptors.
+While SABAs are effective bronchodilators in the short term for asthma symptoms, LABAs are effective in the long term.

 Like SABAs, LABAs do not affect the underlying mechanism of inflammation.
-LABAs can be administered via meter-dosed inhalers, intravenous, dry powder inhalers, orally, subcutaneously, or via nebulizer.
+LABAs can be administered via metered-dose inhalers, intravenously, dry powder inhalers, orally, subcutaneously, or via nebulizer.
 LABAs are often effective for 12-hour durations (7).

 LABAs Side Effects

 Every medication has the possibility of side effects, and LABAs are no exception.
 Like SABAs, because of the beta receptor agonisms, possible LABA side effects include increased heart rate, chest pain, chest palpitations, body tremors, and nervousness (7).
-Other more prolonged side effects can include changes in blood glucose levels and changes in potassium levels with prolonged LABA use (7).
+Other, more prolonged side effects can include changes in blood glucose and potassium levels with prolonged LABA use (7).

 LABAs Alternatives